 Loose or improperly connected cables and bent pins are the most likely source of problems.
 Ensure that all external cables are securely attached to the external connectors on your system and that none of the connectors are damaged.
-See "Back-Panel Indicators and Features" for the back-panel connectors on your enclosure
+See "Back-Panel Indicators and Features" on page 13 for the back-panel connectors on your enclosure.